Wine detail

 Cabernet Sauvignon

-Right now: In 2026, the Byington Bates Ranch Vineyard Cabernet Sauvignon 2018 is at full peak.
+In 2026, the Byington Bates Ranch Vineyard Cabernet Sauvignon 2018 is at full peak.
 Eight years from vintage, the wine has undergone the transformation that Santa Cruz Mountains Cabernet Sauvignon promises - the firm tannic grip of youth has softened, primary cassis and blackcurrant have given way to complex secondary notes, and the whole frame has knit together into something coherent and satisfying.
 The calcareous and granitic soils of Bates Ranch read clearly: there is a mineral salinity and structural tension that sets this wine apart from warmer valley-floor California Cabernet.
 Drinking now through 2029 captures the wine in its prime.
+The 2026 window is an excellent moment - not too young and not approaching decline.

 Deep ruby with a developed garnet rim - the evolution marker of Cabernet Sauvignon after eight years of proper cellaring.
 The nose opens with black plum, dried currant, and cedar, underscored by a graphite and dark earth mineral note that is the hallmark of the Bates Ranch site.
 On the palate, the wine is full-bodied but refined: the tannins are resolved and velvety, the acidity bright enough to animate the frame without sharpness.
 Secondary flavors of dried tobacco leaf, forest undergrowth, and a hint of leather have fully emerged, layering over the black fruit foundation.
 The finish is long and mineral-driven, with a subtle chalky texture that grounds the wine in its Santa Cruz Mountains granite and limestone terroir.